 By sorting and classifying objects, preschoolers are building basic math and science skills.
 Two of the foundational skills of math and science education are number sense and making observations.

 While doing these fun activities, preschoolers will be gaining these important skills.
-According to the Common Core Math Standards, classifying objects into categories along with counting the number of items are important skills for kindergartners.
+According to Math Standards, classifying objects into categories along with counting the number of items are important skills for kindergartners.

 Using concrete objects such as flowers helps little learners fulfill their natural desire to explore the world around them.
 Early learners love applying new skills to items they see in everyday life.